openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ## Headless Operation

 To enable headless operation, edit the grub configuration, update the bootloader and reboot.

-First, edit the grub config file : sudo nano(or use your fav. editor) /etc/default/grub
+NOTE: The hash symbol(#) is used to denote a comment or disable a command.
+Removing the hashtag enables a command.

+obsuser:~$ `sudo nano /etc/default/grub`

 ~~~~
-#Use the hash symbol(#) to denote a comment or disable a command.
-Remove the hashtag to enable a command.
-GRUB_CMDLINE_LINUX_DEFAULT="quiet splash" # Enable this command to use the GUI, disable for headless operation
-#GRUB_CMDLINE_LINUX_DEFAULT="quiet text" # Enable this command for headless operation.
-Disable to use the GUI.
+#Disable the next line for Headless operation
-#GRUB_TERMINAL=console #Enable this command for headless operation.
-Disable to use the GUI
+#GRUB_CMDLINE_LINUX_DEFAULT="quiet splash" #Enable to use GUI Desktop

+#Enable next line for Headless operation
+GRUB_CMDLINE_LINUX_DEFAULT="quiet text" #Disable to use GUI Desktop

+#Enable next line for Headless operation
+GRUB_TERMINAL=console #Disable to use GUI Desktop
 ~~~~

 __!IMPORTANT!__ After changing grub config, you MUST run `sudo update-grub` to apply the changes.